← Back to blog

 I've hired and worked with enough Product Managers to know the answer isn't on their CV.
 It comes down to five traits I won't compromise on.

 The best PMs ask "why" until it's uncomfortable.
-They dig into the user's world, the market, and the technology — not because someone told them to, but because they can't help it.
+They dig into the user's world, the market, the technology, not because someone told them to, but because they can't help it.

 Curiosity separates PMs who execute a roadmap from PMs who shape one.